inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 Persistent identifiers are globally unique in the system, thus you cannot have two records with the same system-managed persistent identifier (see also [Metadata > Identifiers](#identifiers-0-n)).

+You can add a DOI that is not managed by InvenioRDM by using the provider `external`.
+You are not able to add `external` DOIs that have a prefix that is configured as part of a different PID provider.

+If you utilize the default DataCite PID provider, both the provider and client will be `datacite`.

 Only one identifier can be registered per system-defined scheme.
 Each identifier has the following subfields:

 | Field | Cardinality |   Description   |